 This dog-friendly outdoor shopping center welcomes four-legged friends in all communal areas and in whichever stores have a dog-friendly sticker in the window.

 Other locally-owned restaurants in Hendricks County that offer dog-friendly patios or reserved dog-friendly tables include:

 - In Avon - Big Apple Bagels and Yats Cajun Creole.

 - In Brownsburg - Boulder Creek Dining Company, Dawson’s Too!
 Sticks & Stones, So Italian! and Tegry Bistro.

 - In Danville - Bread Basket Cafe & Bakery and Two Guys Pies.

 - In Plainfield - Oasis Diner.

 If your dog needs to run off all those calories from eating out, check out our county’s dog parks.

-Bark Park – The Plainfield Bark Park,1007 Longfellow Drive in Plainfield, requires dogs to be registered, which involves a fee and a signed waiver of liability.
-You can register your dog at the Richard A. Carlucci Recreation & Aquatics Center.
+The Plainfield Bark Park,1007 Longfellow Drive, also requires dogs to be registered, which involves a fee and a signed waiver of liability.
+You can register your dog at the Richard A. Carlucci Recreation & Aquatic Center.